-Connecting Country commenced the nest box program in the Mount Alexander shire and surrounds in mid-2010 and since then has installed over 450 boxes in private and public land.
+Connecting Country commenced a nest box program in the Mount Alexander region and surrounds in mid-2010 and since then has installed over 450 boxes in private and public land.
 The nest boxes have been designed specifically for use by the threatened Brush-tailed Phascogale (also known as the Tuan), which is a nocturnal hollow-dependent marsupial that occurs in the local area.

 The nest boxes provide supplementary habitat for the Tuans and other native animals such as the Sugar Glider.
 It is anticipated that the provision of additional nesting sites, albeit artificial, will lead to an increase in local Tuan populations and distribution.

-In 2016 we completed a full survey of all boxes – CLICK HERE to read our thrilling results!
+In 2016 we completed a full survey of all nest boxes.
+To read about our 2016 survey – click here

-If you would like to get involved in nest box monitoring:
+How to get involved in nest box monitoring

-- Lodge your opportunistic observations of Tuans and other fauna with Connecting Country by sending them to email@example.com
+- Lodge your opportunistic observations of Tuans and other fauna with Connecting Country by emailing them to firstname.lastname@example.org

-Contact Chris if you are interested in monitoring nest boxes on your own property or elsewhere (firstname.lastname@example.org or 03 5472 1594).
+Contact Jess (Connecting Country’s Monitoring Coordinator) if you are interested in monitoring nest boxes on your own property or elsewhere.
+Email us at email@example.com or phone 0493 362 394.